albar965/littlenavmap-manual/README.md

 ##### Simple (Offline) {#simple-offline}

 This is an political map using colored country polygons.
 Boundaries and water bodies are depicted coarse.
-The map is included in _Little Navmap_.
-Has an option to display city and country names.
+The map included in _Little Navmap_ has an option to display city and country names.

 ##### Plain (Offline) {#plain-offline}

 A very simple map.
-The map is and included in _Little Navmap_.
-Has an option to display city and country names.
+The map included in _Little Navmap_ has an option to display city and country names.
 Boundaries and water bodies are depicted coarse.

 ##### Atlas (Offline) {#atlas-offline}

 A very simple map including coarse hill shading and land colors.
-The map is and included in _Little Navmap_.
-Has an option to display city and country names.
+The map included in _Little Navmap_ has an option to display city and country names.
 Boundaries and water bodies are depicted coarse.

 #### Force Show Addon Airports {#force-show-addon-airports}